jinzishuai/learn2deeplearn/AndrewNg_ML_Courera/best_practice_notes.md

 # choosing gradient descent step size (alpha)

 try step sizes in factors of 3 and choose the one immediately smaller than the largest working step size.

+# Normal Equation vs Gradient Descent

+With the normal equation, computing the inversion has complexity `O(n^3)`.
+So if we have a very large number of features, the normal equation will be slow.
+In practice, when n exceeds 10,000 it might be a good time to go from a normal solution to an iterative process.